infinitepush/AgroMed-Frontend/README.md

 ## 🙏 Acknowledgments

-A huge thank you to **Piyush** for the collaborative development, debugging, and overall project support.
+A huge thank you to **AgroMed Team** for the collaborative development, debugging, and overall project support.
 Your expertise and dedication were key to this success.

 ---